 Nearly half of secular Jewish students and Arab students are not interested in having any contact with each other, a new study has found.

-- Study: Arab Girls Closing Gaps With Jewish Sector, but Boys Still Lag
+- Study: Arab Girls Closing Gaps With Jews

-- Israel's Religious Jews Get More School Funds Than Other Sectors, Ministry Confirms
+- Religious Jews Get More Schools Funds Than Others

 - Is This Israel’s Michael Brown?